 If you want to channel Captain Birdseye and constantly stare out to sea, be sure to book one of the rooms with a Channel-showcasing perch.
 Dogs and bath lovers will enjoy the Village Rooms, which are pet-friendly and have roomy, egg-shaped tubs.

 There’s no spa, but the hotel's sister property – the Idle Rocks – offers treatments just round the corner.

 Battle the elements in windbreakers and wellies, but don’t forget your bucket and spade.

 The Lower Deck bar is accessible for wheelchair users, but none of the rooms have been specially adapted.

 All ages are welcome.
-Extra beds and cots can be added to Falmouth Rooms, and connecting rooms are available.
-The Falmouth View Family Room sleeps four.
-Babysitting is £15 an hour; monitors can be borrowed.
-Kids are welcome in the restaurant at all times.
+The Falmouth View Family Room sleeps four, and kids are welcome in the restaurant at all times.

 Vegetables are grown down the road in the Lost Gardens of Heligan and the fish served in the restaurant will have been caught in local waters; and, the hotel has banished single-use plastic such as straws.